Bob Budiansky: Early life

-Budiansky was born in The Bronx, New York, where he attended public school, then went on to the State University of New York at Buffalo.
+Budiansky was born in the Bronx, New York, where he attended public school, then went on to the State University of New York at Buffalo.
 He was "reintroduced" to comics while in college during the early 1970s.
 His first published work was Superrunt — a comic strip collaboration with Charles "Sparky" Alzamora, published in the University at Buffalo newspaper The Spectrum while he was a student there.

 Career

 Budiansky worked at Marvel Comics for approximately 20 years.
 He is responsible for much of the writing of the original Marvel Transformers comic, and conceived the names of most of the original Transformers, including Decepticon leader Megatron, Autobot medic Ratchet, Starscream, Sideswipe, and the Decepticon Ravage.
 He also wrote the vast majority of the descriptive "tech spec" biographies printed on the Transformers toy packages that Hasbro produced in the 1980s, giving each figure unique personality traits.

 After a long hiatus from the Transformers mythos, Budiansky scripted a new adaptation of the original 1986 The Transformers: The Movie for IDW Publishing in 2006 in honor of the film's 20th anniversary.

 Budiansky is also a penciller.
 He drew the final years of the Johnny Blaze/Zarathos version of Ghost Rider, as well as drawing the majority of Ghost Rider covers from 1978 to 1983 and co-plotting the series with its final writer, J. M. DeMatteis.
 Following the cancellation of Ghost Rider, Budiansky and DeMatteis continued this method of collaboration in the limited series Prince Namor, the Sub-Mariner.
 Budiansky recalled, "Marc would typically map out the story arc, discuss it with me, I'd give him feedback, maybe come up with a few extra plot twists and turns, and suggest some scenes that might juice up the story visually. ...
 Marc had this four-issue story arc more nailed down than some of the Ghost Rider stories we worked on together, so I think I contributed less to the Sub-Mariner plots."
 Budiansky's covers for Prince Namor are an early example of interlocking covers; when the covers are placed together in two rows, the backgrounds flow into each other.

+Starting in 1985 he taught comic book illustration at the Parsons School of Design.

 From 1983 till 1996, Budiansky was on staff at Marvel as an editor.
 During this period, Budiansky oversaw such titles as Fantastic Four, Daredevil and Spider-Man.